munimanjunath/HealthCheck/README.md

 # HealthCheck
-Java based HealthCheck and mocking  for webservices and  http POST
+Java/Linux  based HealthCheck and mocking  for webservices and  http POST This application works only on linux or unix environment